varletjs/axle/README.md

   method: 'get',
   // Request url can be a getter function
   url: '/user',
-  // Whether to send the request immediately, defaults false
+  // Whether to send the request immediately, defaults true
-  immediate: true,
+  immediate: false,
   // Whether the value needs to be reset before requesting, defaults false
   resetValue: true,
   // Whether to clone when resetting value, defaults false